robertmuth/Cwerg/README.md

   to fit into the complexity budget.
 Line numbers will likely be supported.
 * C++ exception.
 A lot of code and complexity that only benefits one language.
 * Linking against code produced with other toolchains.
-* Shared libs.
-The extra indirection and
-  PC relative addressing adds complexity and slows programs down, not to mention the DLL hell problem.
+* Shared libs/dynamic linking adds complexity and slows programs down (both because of slower code idioms and prevention of optimizations), not to mention the DLL hell problem. (see also: https://drewdevault.com/dynlib)
 * Sophisticated instruction scheduling which is less important for memory bound code and out-of-order CPUs.
 * Sophisticated loop optimizations.
 Probably best left to the frontend.